Skip to content

 Is my money pooled into a massive fund with other lenders?

 No, Brolly does not pool your money into a common fund.
-We use a proprietary algorithm that creates a direct 1:1 match between you (a single lender) and a single borrower.
+We use a proprietary algorithm that creates a direct capital match between you (a single lender) and a single borrower.
 Disclaimer: Your capital is not pooled, meaning your specific return is tied directly to the performance of your individually matched borrowers.

 How are my funds allocated to borrowers?